This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 For example, when I started proofreading on Fiverr, I had to charge bargain rates until I built up enough reviews to increase my prices.

-I thought of these beginning projects as being like an internship where I didn’t get paid a lot but got valuable experience.
+I thought of these initial projects as an internship where I didn’t get paid much but gained valuable experience.

 20) The work can seem repetitive.